espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ```
 $ sudo apt-get install arping
 ```
 More details of arping could be found on [this link](https://devconnected.com/arping-command-on-linux-explained/). arping can easily be installed on other architectures.
-Once the connection or a control path is setup between STM32 and ESP32, ARP can be tested for that interface.
+For Windows hosts, [check this link](https://elifulkerson.com/projects/arp-ping.php).
+Once the connection is setup between STM32 and ESP32, ARP can be tested for that interface.

 ### ARP Request orininated from STM32
 For station mode, `INPUT_STATION_SRC_IP` is used as STM32 IPv4 address and `INPUT_STATION_ARP_DEST_IP` is considered as destination IPv4 address.
 This could be configured as IPv4 address of your machine.
 For softap mode, `INPUT_SOFTAP_SRC_IP` will be used as STM32 IPv4 address and `INPUT_SOFTAP_ARP_DEST_IP` used as destination IPv4 address.

+Please note,
-Please note that, In case of softap mode, only static IPv4 addresses are supported currently.
+1. In case of softap mode, only static IPv4 addresses are supported currently.
 You can use your machine to connect to softap and assign static address as `INPUT_SOFTAP_ARP_DEST_IP`.
+2. IP addresses configured are in same subnet for that interface.

 ARP request will be triggered around every one second for both softap and station network.
 ARP responses are displayed on receival.
 On minicom, typically should be printed like,
 ```
-ARP_RSP_RCVD: 42 bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
-ARP_RSP_RCVD: 42 bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
-ARP_RSP_RCVD: 42 bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
-ARP_RSP_RCVD: 42 bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
-ARP_RSP_RCVD: 42 bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
+ARP_RSP_RCVD: XX bytes from 192.168.1.203 (58:a0:23:86:2a:c4)
 ```

 ### ARP Responses from STM32